aptech/docs/docs/setcollabels.rst

     :param x: data.
     :type x: NxK matrix

-    :param labels: Categorical labels to assign to each values in `values`.
+    :param labels: Categorical labels to assign to each value in *values*.
-    :type x: String array
+    :type labels: Mx1 string array

-    :param values: Values to assign the categorical labels to.
+    :param values: Values corresponding to the labels specified in *labels*.
-    :type values: vector
+    :type values: Mx1 vector

     :param index: Index of variable to assign labels to.
     :type index: scalar or string

-    :return x_meta: Vector with metadata assigning categorical labels to values specified in values.
+    :return x_meta: Vector with metadata assigning the categorical labels in *labels* to values specified in *values*.
-    :rtype labels: vector
+    :rtype labels: Nx1 vector

 Examples